Coaching for Psychological Flexibility

 Benefits oF PSYCHOLOGICAL FLEXIBILITY COACHING

 As a coach, you want to help your clients break free from unhelpful, rigid behavior patterns that keep them from tapping their full potential.
-But not all coaches are trained in working with key psychological processes that help their clients achieve optimal levels of wellbeing and performance.
-A lot of training for coaches relies on outdated models of psychology.
+But unfortunately, not all coaches are trained in working with key psychological processes that help their clients achieve optimal levels of wellbeing and performance.
+Too many trainings for coaches rely on outdated models of psychology.

 REGISTRATION IS OPEN